Urban fiction

-With more than half the world's population living in cities, urban fiction has become a truly global field.
-Recent comprehensive studies of urban fiction showcase the worldwide reach of the genre and include Writing Beirut: Mappings of the City in the Modern Arabic Novel (2015) by Samira Aghacy, Indigenous Cities: Urban Indian Fiction and the Histories of Relocation (2017) by Laura M. Furlan, Postcolonial Indian City-Literature: Policy, Politics and Evolution (2022) by Dibyakusum Ray, and Sensing the Sinophone: Urban Memoryscapes in Contemporary Fiction (2022) by Astrid Møller-Olsen.

-American Urban Fiction

-Also known as street lit or street fiction, is a literary genre set in a city landscape; however, the genre is as much defined by the socio-economic realities and culture of its characters as the urban setting.
+Urban fiction, also known as street lit or street fiction, is a literary genre set in a city landscape; however, the genre is as much defined by the socio-economic realities and culture of its characters as the urban setting.
 The tone for urban fiction is usually dark, focusing on the underside of city living.
 Profanity, sex, and violence are usually explicit, with the writer not shying away from or watering-down the material.
 Most authors of this genre draw upon their past experiences to depict their storylines.

 Genesis and historical forces

-Much of contemporary american urban fiction is written by African Americans, due to the current demographics of inner cities.
-In his famous essay "The Souls of Black Folk", W. E. B. Du Bois discussed how a veil separated the African American community from the outside world.
+Much of contemporary urban fiction is written by African Americans, due to the current demographics of inner cities.
+In his famous essay The Souls of Black Folk, W. E. B. Du Bois discussed how a veil separated the African American community from the outside world.
 By extension, fiction written by people outside the African American culture could not (at least with any degree of verisimilitude) depict the people, settings, and events experienced by people in that culture.
 Try as some might, those who grew up outside the veil (i.e., outside the urban culture) may find it difficult to write fiction grounded in inner-city and African American life.

 In a broader sense, urban fiction can be traced back to the 19th century as realist and modern authors began writing literature that reflected a changing urban society.
 City novels of yesteryear that depict the low-income survivalist realities of city living can also be considered urban fiction or street lit.
 In her book The Readers' Advisory Guide to Street Literature (2011), Vanessa Irvin Morris points out that titles considered canonical or "classic" today, could be considered the urban fiction or "street lit" of its day.

 Some of the most notable examples of urban fiction from this time period include Sister Carrie by Theodore Dreiser, called the "greatest of all American urban novels," and Ulysses by James Joyce.
 Titles that depict historical inner-city realities include Stephen Crane's Maggie, A Girl of the Streets (1893), Charles Dickens's Oliver Twist (1838), and Paul Laurence Dunbar's The Sport of the Gods (1902).
 In this vein, urban fiction is not just an African American or Latino phenomenon, but, rather, the genre exists along a historical continuum that includes stories from diverse cultural and ethnic experiences.